-PLEASE NOTE: If you want to attend our Peer Support Group or Drop-In Hours for the first time, we’d like you to do an intake (a short interview) with staff.
-We do this to make sure you’re able to get the support you need and to protect the confidentiality of our office location.
+PLEASE NOTE: When you attend our Peer Support Group or Drop-In Hours for the first time, we’d like you to do an intake (a short interview) with staff.
+We do this to make sure you’re able to get the support you want, and to introduce you to Stonewall’s programs.
 There are a couple ways to do an intake:

 1. You can call us at 360-842-7884 and we can fill an intake out with you on the phone.
 It takes about 10 minutes.

 We are super excited about our new music programming!
 Stonewall has inherited an expansive collection of instruments, both acoustic and electric, and has a music corner in our drop-ins space.
 We’ve taken on Queer Rock Camp’s mission to empower youth, build community, and amplify resistance and self expression through music.
 Instruments available to play include electric and acoustic guitar, ukulele, bass, keyboard, piano, drums, and vocals.
 Music drop-ins are every Monday from 5-7pm.
 NO EXPERIENCE NECESSARY to come pick up an instrument and rock out, heal through creative expression, and have fun!

-If you are interested in participating or volunteering, contact Ruby at firstname.lastname@example.org!
+If you are interested in participating or volunteering, contact firstname.lastname@example.org!

 »Stonewall Activism Saturday School (SASS)«